Symphony No. 10 (Mahler): Composition

 The parts in short score were usually in four staves.
 The designations of some movements were altered as work progressed: for example, the second movement was initially envisaged as a finale.
 The fourth movement was also relocated many times.
 Mahler then started on an orchestral draft of the symphony, which begins to bear some signs of haste after the halfway point of the first movement.
 He had got as far as orchestrating the first two movements and the opening 30 bars of the third movement when he had to put the work aside to make final revisions to the Ninth Symphony.

 The circumstances surrounding the composition of the Tenth were highly unusual.
 Mahler was at the height of his compositional powers, but his personal life was in complete disarray, most recently compounded by the revelation that his young wife, Alma, had had an affair with the architect Walter Gropius.
 Mahler sought counseling from Sigmund Freud, and dedicated the Eighth Symphony to Alma on the verge of its successful première in Munich in a desperate attempt to repair the breach.
 The unsettled frame of Mahler's mind found expression in the despairing comments (many addressed to Alma) on the manuscript of the Tenth, and must have influenced its composition: on the final page of the final movement, Mahler wrote, "für dich leben! für dich sterben!"
 (To live for you!
 To die for you!) and the exclamation "Almschi!" (his pet name for Alma) underneath the last soaring phrase.

 Instrumentation

 While instrumentation of the symphony cannot be defined precisely, owing to the incompleteness of the orchestral draft, the short score has occasional indications of instrumentation, and some of the orchestration may be surmised from the three movements of the orchestral draft.
-Deryck Cooke's completion of the symphony (the one most often performed today) calls for the following orchestra:
+Deryck Cooke's performing version of the symphony (the one most often performed today) calls for the following orchestra: